zeqri/STRAND/README.md

 **Generate samples:**

-After obtaining an optimised SCORE MODEL, use it to generate sampoles via:
+After obtaining an optimised SCORE MODEL, use it to generate samples via:

 ```
 sh src/generate_samples.sh